dfsp-spirit/brainload/README.md

 # brainload
 Python module to reduce your brain load while accessing FreeSurfer brain surface meshes and morphometry data files for single subjects and groups.
+Also provides feature extraction from whole brain segmentations, parcellations and morphometry data.

 This is my personal collection of Python/numpy functions for (structural) neuroimaging.
 It's [free software](https://www.gnu.org/philosophy/free-sw.en.html) published under the MIT license.